ProPair/Challenge/README.md

 # ProPair Challenge

 Welcome to the ProPair challenge!
-This project is meant to be a fun assessment of your Software architecture knowledge, coding skills, resourcefulness and ability to learn new technologies quickly, it also reflects very clolsely the type of tasks you'd be faced with on a daily basis as a ProPair software developer.
+This project is meant to be a fun assessment of your Software architecture knowledge, coding skills, resourcefulness and ability to learn new technologies quickly, it also reflects very closely the type of tasks you'd be faced with on a daily basis as a ProPair software developer.

 ### The things we care about ###